What have we been up to?

 All the news from around CDIA

 An interim workshop that marks the halfway point of the ongoing integrated urban development project preparation study (PPS) was conducted on May 30, 2019 in Matara City, Sri Lanka.
-The PPS is the first project to be implemented under the CDIA and Agence Francaise de Developpement (AFD) cooperation, which aims to improve the livability and resilience of Matara and the Greater Matara Area.
+The PPS is the first project to be implemented under the CDIA and Agence Francaise de Developpement (AFD) cooperation with support from the European Union (EU), which aims to improve the livability and resilience of Matara and the Greater Matara Area.

 With the participation of 65 stakeholders representing the Matara Municipal Council (MMC), the Ministry of Megapolis and Western Development (MMWD) and other key local and national agencies, the workshop served as a venue to present findings of previous consultations and analyses of infrastructure sectors like solid waste management, drainage, flood protection and urban regeneration.